pedrofrohmut/style-guide/README.md

   - Would you like to configure ESLint?
 Use a popular style guide
   - Which style guide to follow?
 Airbnb
   - What format do config file?
 JSON
   - Whould you like to install dependencies?
-Yes
+Yes (if you are using NPM) No (if not)

+  5.1(optional) If you are not using, yarn for example:

+    You may add prettier as a dev dependency so it can run in other editors without the editor plugin dependency.

+    Yarn add --dev

+    ESLINT
+      eslint-plugin-react
+      eslint-plugin-react-hooks (if you are using hooks)
+      eslint-config-airbnb
+      eslint-plugin-jsx-a11y
+      eslint-plugin-import (optional)
+    PRETTIER
+      prettier
+      eslint-config-prettier
+      eslint-plugin-prettier

 6 - Add plugins to your editor: [Eslint, Prettier, editorconfig]